Mohamed-Elmanzalawi/Integrative-Analysis-of-Gene-and-MicroRNA-Expression-in-TCGA-Skin-Cutaneous-Melanoma-SKCM-/README.md

 Enrichment analysis of high-weight features (genes) from Factor 2 revealed significant associations with structural functions in the skin, such as **keratinocyte differentiation**, **keratinization**, and **epidermis development**.
 Reactome pathways indicated that these genes are involved in **cornified envelope formation** and **keratinization**.
 However, no significant pathways were identified in the KEGG database.

 ### MOFA Variance and Features
-Figures (17 A-D) illustrate the variation of factors across different omics.
 The heat map plots show the weights of the top factors, revealing how these factors upregulate or downregulate features in each omic dataset.
 Annotations using metadata (e.g., gender, tumor tissue site, and vital status) did not reveal clear correlations with these factors.

 ---

-## **Reports and Code**
+## **Contributors**

 - Mohamed Elmanzalawi [Linkedin]
 - Menna Ramadan
 - Mohamed Aboalkasem

+---

+## **Acknowledgments**
+We express our sincere gratitude to Prof.Mohamed Mysara [Linkedin](https://www.linkedin.com/in/mohamed-mysara-06bb265b/) for his invaluable supervision and guidance throughout the project.

 ---